 sudo apt update && sudo apt upgrade -y

-sudofor package-management commands.
+sudofor package-management tasks that need root privileges.
 If your account does not have sudo access yet, follow the guide on how to add a user to sudoers on Debian.

 The -y flag accepts APT’s confirmation prompt so the upgrade can finish in one pass.